 Water Leak Sensor: What It Is and How to Use It in Your Lab

 With the average cost of fixing a water leak now hovering around $2,500, water damage to your lab is going to cost you much more than a residential leak.
-With the amount of equipment and research you’re responsible for, not having a water leak sensor system is going to cost you more than its worth.
+It’ll be a lot of work, even if you get someone like ServiceMaster Restoration by Zaba to help with the repairs.
+With the amount of equipment and research you’re responsible for, not having a water leak sensor system is going to cost you more than it’s worth.